AntonEmery/alaska-project/README.md

 # Overview

-Display Instagram, Twitter, and Vine posts from an API based around the *#*iflyalaska hashtag.
+This app is built with React, bundled with Webpack, and uses Gulp to compile Sass.
+It displays Instagram, Twitter, and Vine posts from an API that contain the *#*iflyalaska hashtag.

 # Technologies Used
 React